-Peruguia is an important town in central Italy and capital of the Umbria region.
-The old part of the town is on a hill dominating the plain of Umbria and the Upper Tiber Valley (to the north of Rome).
+Perugia is an important town in central Italy and is also capital of the Umbria region.
+The old part of the town is on a hill dominating the plain of Umbria and the Upper Tiber Valley to the north of Rome.

-Historically it was both a lively and important city due to active agricultural, manufacturing and handicraft industries and is still lively today - in part due to the University and in part due to the tourists who visit to enjoy the richest artistic heritage to be found in Umbria.
+Historically Perugia has been a lively and important city because of its agricultural, manufacturing and handicraft industries and is still lively today - in part due to the University and in part due to the tourists who visit to enjoy the richest artistic heritage to be found in Umbria.

-The artistic centre of Perugia is based around the Piazza IV Novembre, where you can see part of the walls that once belonged to the Etruscan city and could be accessed using the ancient gates, such as the Porta della Mandorla, Porta Marzia and Porta Trasimena.
+The 'artistic' centre of Perugia is based around the Piazza IV Novembre, where you can see part of the walls that once belonged to the Etruscan city and were accessed using the ancient gates such as the Porta della Mandorla, Porta Marzia and Porta Trasimena.
 Pause for a moment to remember that this square has been the bustling centre of Umbria for at least 2500 years!

-Also in this square is the Palazzo dei Priori, built between 1298 and 1353 and with a façade of travertine and red and white stone of Bettona.
-For art lovers this is an important destination in Perugia because it contains the Galleria Nazionale dell’Umbria [National Gallery of Umbria] and an impressive series of works: see Umbria National Gallery
+Also in this square you can see the Palazzo dei Priori, built between 1298 and 1353 and with a façade of travertine and the red and white stone of Bettona.
+For art lovers this palazzo is an important destination in Perugia because it contains the Galleria Nazionale dell’Umbria [National Gallery of Umbria] and an impressive series of works: see Umbria National Gallery

 The interior of the cathedral has three aisles with vaults supported by octagonal pillars and the cathedral walls are decorated with many works of art - note in particular the 'Madonna della Grazie' by Gian Nicola di Paolo which is said to have miraculous powers and the 'Deposition from the Cross' by Federico Barocci* (1569) in the Chapel of San Bernardino, the statues by Duccio and the altarpiece by Signorelli.

 Federico Barocci, 1535-1612, has been recognized in recent decades as one of the greatest artists of the 16th century.
 His most dramatic work is no doubt 'The Deposition' in Perugia.

-Behind the church there is the cloister, and the Museum of the Cathedral, founded in 1923.
+Behind the cathedral you can find the cloister and the Museum of the Cathedral, founded in 1923.

-Other important religious monuments here include the 15th century Basilica of San Domenico , the biggest church in Umbria and which holds the tomb of Pope Benedict XI and the monastery and Church of San Pietro, with its belltower and frescoes.
+Other important religious monuments in Perugia include the 15th century Basilica of San Domenico , the biggest church in Umbria and which holds the tomb of Pope Benedict XI, and the monastery and Church of San Pietro with its belltower and frescoes.
 This church also holds a very extensive collection of notable artworks including a decorative wooden choir area and colourful frescoes.
 Take a stroll around the medieval gardens behind the church while you are here.

 In Piazza Danti, near the Cathedral, there is an Etruscan Well, thought to have been built in the third century BC at the same time as the last part of the walls.